 Future sales of a substantial number of our common shares, or the perception that such sales will occur, could cause a decline in the market price of our common shares.
-Following the completion of this offering, we will have 53,941,498 common shares outstanding based on 10,819,000 common shares outstanding as of August 31, 2016 and 38,577,042 additional common shares issuable upon the conversion of all of our outstanding preferred shares into common shares, excluding 5,300,000 of our common shares issued to Credit Suisse AG, Zurich in the CS AG Share Issuance.
+Following the completion of this offering, we will have 55,396,042 common shares outstanding based on 10,819,000 common shares outstanding as of August 31, 2016 and 38,577,042 additional common shares issuable upon the conversion of all of our outstanding preferred shares into common shares, excluding 5,300,000 of our common shares issued to Credit Suisse AG, Zurich in the CS AG Share Issuance.
 This includes the common shares in this offering, which may be resold in the public market immediately upon the closing of this offering without restriction, unless purchased by our affiliates.
-Approximately 66.0% of the common shares outstanding are expected to be held by affiliates (or 67.8% if existing investors, executives and directors purchase all the shares they have indicated an interest in purchasing in this offering) (assuming no exercise of the underwriters' over-allotment option).
+Approximately 64.2% of the common shares outstanding are expected to be held by affiliates (assuming no exercise of the underwriters' overallotment option).
 All of these common shares will be subject to the lock-up agreements described in the "Underwriting" section of this prospectus.
 If, after the end of such lock-up agreements, these shareholders sell substantial amounts of common shares in the public market, or the market perceives that such sales may occur, the market price of our common shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.
 We also entered into a registration rights agreement in connection with the Series E Private Placement with certain investors in the Series E Private Placement pursuant to which we agreed under certain circumstances to file a registration statement to register the resale of the common shares held by certain of our existing shareholders, as well as to cooperate in certain public offerings of such common shares.
 In addition, following the completion of this offering, we intend to cease any new grants under our existing equity incentive plans and to adopt a new omnibus equity incentive plan under which we would have the discretion to grant a broad range of equity-based awards to eligible participants.
 We intend to register all common shares that we may issue under this equity compensation plan.
 Once we register these common shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.
 If a large number of our common shares or securities convertible into our common shares are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our common shares and impede our ability to raise future capital.